kinow/autosubmit/docs/source/userguide/set and share the configuration/index.rst

    autosubmit_a001.yml  expdef_a001.yml  platforms_a001.yml
     jobs_a001.yml    proj_a001.yml

-.. warning:: You must share the same Autosubmit experiment database for this to work. :ref:`Shared-Filesystem`.
+.. warning:: You must share the same Autosubmit experiment database for this to work.

 Advanced Configuration
 ~~~~~~~~~~~~~~~~~~~~~~